-At Hastings Veterinary Clinic, we seek to provide the best possible care for adult dogs once they’re grown up from their puppy stages.
+At Hastings Veterinary Hospital, we seek to provide the best possible care for adult dogs once they’re grown up from their puppy stages.
 Annual check-ups and scheduled vaccinations are an essential part of adult dog care, as it will give them the best chance for a long and healthy life.

 What to Expect at an Annual Check-up

 Your veterinarian will conduct a full physical examination of your pup and evaluate the following: